 We offer customers a broad portfolio of semiconductor products, including microcontrollers, application processors, communication processors, connectivity chipsets, analog and interface devices, RF power amplifiers, security controllers and sensors.
-A key element of our strategy is to offer highly integrated and secure solutions that are increasingly sought by our customers to simplify their development efforts and shorten their time to market.
+Using our strong Automotive & Industrial portfolios, we are enhancing our product offerings by providing solutions for the growing ecosystems in & around the vehicle, in smart factories and in homes and buildings.
+Enabling innovation at our customers as well as reducing complexity, integration efforts and shorten time to market is a key element of our strategy.
 We believe we have the broadest ARM processor portfolio in the industry, from microcontrollers to crossover processors and from application processors to communication processors.